Skip to content

 Stores

-A store is anything that can return a translation leaf for a given (locale, group, key).
-The IStore port has three methods:
+A store is anything that can return a translation leaf for a given (locale, namespace, key). ilingo is read-first — its job is to read a datasource — so the IStore port is the read contract: id, get, getLocales.

 typescript

-export type StoreGetContext = { locale: string, group: string, key: string };
+export type StoreGetContext = { locale: string, namespace: string, key: string };

 export interface IStore {